Pedro Afonso (sprinter)

 Pedro Afonso (born 10 January 2007) is a Portuguese sprinter.
 He ran in the Portuguese 4 x 400 metres relay team who were finalists at the 2025 World Championships and set a new national record.
-He is the national under-20 record holder for the 200 metres and was a silver medalist at the 2025 European Athletics U20 Championships.
+He is the national under-20 record holder for the 200 metres and 400 metres.
+He was a silver medalist at the 2025 European Athletics U20 Championships.

-Career
+Biography

 A Sport Lisboa e Benfica athlete based in Lisbon, he ran as part of the Portuguese men's 4 x100 metres sprint relay team which set a new national under-18 record of 41.79 seconds in Huelva in June 2023.

-He competed for Portugal in the 200 metres at the 2024 European Athletics U18 Championships in Banská Bystrica, Slovakia, qualified fastest from the preliminary heats with a time of 21.31 (+0.4m/s) although he was unable to complete his semi-final race after suffering an injury.
+He competed for Portugal in the 200 metres at the 2024 European Athletics U18 Championships in Banská Bystrica, Slovakia, qualified fastest from the preliminary heats with a time of 21.31 (+0.4 m/s) although he was unable to complete his semi-final race after suffering an injury.

 In June 2025, he set a new Portuguese under-20 record for the 200 metres, and moved into the top-ten of the Portuguese all-time list when he ran 20.78 seconds (wind: 0.0 m/s), breaking the previous record which had stood since 1985 by Luís Barroso.
 He lowered it further later that month in Mannheim, Germany, running 20.68 seconds.
 The following month, he won Portuguese under-20 titles in both the 200 metres and the 400 metres with times of 20.66 and 45.78 respectively.